davidlaprade/davidlaprade.github.io/_posts/2015-12-11-deploy-non-web-ruby-app.md

 ### Background

-The app has a `Procfile` sitting in its root that declares the two commands that must run for it to carry out its functions:
+The app has a `Procfile` sitting in its root that declares the two commands that must run for the app to carry out its functions:

 {% highlight bash %}
 # ./Procfile